Which institutions can resolve workplace disputes?

 - Bargaining councils are bound by decisions of the Labour Court, the Labour Appeal Court and the Constitutional Court.

-The Department of Labour
+The Department of Employment and Labour

 - Developing and formulating labour market policy and proposals;